The Best Fictional Conference Room Designs

 While at TMA, Gold represented some of the largest names in Hollywood.
 His client list included Vincent Chase, Mark Wahlberg, Larry David, M. Night Shyamalan, Eva Longoria, and Zac Efron.

 At TMA, Gold pitched, maneuvered, and orchestrated some of the largest deals in Tinseltown.
-The conference room at TMA was built to impress clients and potential clients.
+The conference room at TMA impress clients and potential clients.

 The central conference room had a long, granite table.
 It proclaimed to anyone sitting down, “We’re rich and we can make you rich.”
 The table fits 15 people comfortably, with access room behind it for standing guests.
 The clear walls make the room seem even larger, intimidating even the most senior of A-list actors.